Summer Horror Books that will scare your pants off

 All that changes when someone comes hunting in Lilydale.

 One by one, local boys go missing.
 One by one, they return changed—violent, moody, and withdrawn.
 What happened to them becomes the stuff of shocking rumors.
 The accusations of who’s responsible grow just as wild, and dangerous town secrets start to surface.
 Then Cassie’s own sister undergoes the dark change.
-If she is to survive, Cassie must find her way in an adult world where every sin is justified, and only the truth is unforgivable.
+If she is to survive, Cassie must find her way into an adult world where every sin is justified, and only the truth is unforgivable.

 If you want to check out Unspeakable Things you can find them through the links below.